hcoyle91/Engineering_4_Notebook/README.md

 ### Description

 For this assignmnent I had to create a stop picture animation using pictures I took on my raspi camera.
+Each time I wanted to take a picture, a button should be availible to press.

 ### Evidence
 ![Pi Animation](https://user-images.githubusercontent.com/56696954/151986212-8b93782d-e217-40e8-99e7-bee3da683312.gif)